authelia/authelia/docs/getting-started.md

 **Note:** If you cannot deploy the fake webmail for any reason.
 You can configure **Authelia** to use the filesystem notifier (option available in [config.template.yml]) that will send the content of the email in a file instead of sending an email.
-It is advised to use this option for testing only.
+It is advised to not use this option in production.

 Enjoy!